2025 Pre-Institute Workshops

 Faculty development that is timely and responds to accreditation changes and feedback is critically important.
 This workshop aims to help participants develop a comprehensive faculty professional development program including a robust orientation.
 Recognizing the substantial investment of time, attention, effort, and financial resources in faculty development, this process is strategically crucial.
 It serves as a pivotal process in acquainting faculty with the institution, establishing institutional and faculty connections, communicating expectations clearly, and assuring accreditation needs become part of faculty development.
 During the workshop, participants will engage in interactive, hands-on activities to: 1) identify the essential components of faculty professional development including initial orientation, establish a comprehensive understanding of “must-have” elements, 2) develop a “just-in-time” model for faculty professional development, ensuring relevance and timeliness and considering feedback from accreditors, 3) evaluate the effectiveness of their institution’s faculty professional development program through practical assessment strategies, and 3) provide evidence demonstrating that the institution meets and responds to accreditation requirements, both institutional and programmatic, pertaining to faculty training.

-Nehad El-Sawi and Amy N. Morris, Des Moines University
+Amy N. Morris and Nehad El-Sawi, Des Moines University

 Topic: Faculty/Professional Development